HowTo Sync

 Connect the players via ethernet

 Two players can be connected with a regular network/ethernet cable.
 If you use several, you can use a switch or router to connect them- using a router will make it easier, as it will provide ip adresses for all players.
+When using the ethernet connector, you would see the activity LED flash about once every second.

 Connect the players via WiFi